CoryKrol/TradingViewStrategyParser/README.md

 ## TradingView Strategy Settings and Trade Export
-The program assumes that you used strategy.entry() and strategy.close() functions similar to mine
+The program assumes that in your strategy.entry() and strategy.close() functions the id parameter has no spaces

 >strategy.entry("Long", 1, when=longCondition)